-Students explore different places at different scales from local to a global level, leading to a greater understanding of the physical and human world around them.
+"Students explore different places at different scales from local to a global level, leading to a greater understanding of the physical and human world around them.
 Geography helps students to understand the interconnection of environments, economies and societies in the world.
 It engages similarity and diversity in human development.

-Students will study an array of topics within human and environmental geography.
+In Grade 10, students will study an array of topics within human and environmental geography.
 Students will look at various issues around globalisation, migration and development from the viewpoint of multiple stakeholders.
 They will also use a range of case studies to study about how much of major events can impact on the social, economic, environmental and political aspect of a country."

-Beena Nair, Curriculum Leader - Humanities
+- Esther Sylvester, Curriculum Leader - Humanities